 SaaS Marketing Strategy #6: Referral Marketing & Giveaways

-The SuperOps.ai team launched a coffee campaign on LinkedIn where people in the managed service provider (MSP) space could tag their MSP buddy in the comments and win a $10 coffee voucher.
+SuperOps.ai, a PSA-RMM platform, launched a coffee campaign on LinkedIn that invited managed service provider (MSP) professionals to tag a buddy in the comments and win a pair of $10 coffee vouchers.

-To get the ball rolling, the team at SuperOps.ai tagged a few prominent people in the MSP industry they had a good relationship with.
+To get the ball rolling, the team tagged a few MSP thought leaders with whom they had a good relationship with.

-- Attracted 105 post comments and 150 people in the MSP space (before the giveaway, more than 100 people had not heard of SuperOps.ai)
+- Attracted 105 post comments and 150 people in the (MSP) space (before the giveaway, over 100 people had not heard of SuperOps.ai)

 - Boosted website visits and leads by 385%

 - Increased new users by 591% (when compared to the previous day)

 The returns exceeded the expenses by a mile.